 The shares represented by this proxy will be voted in the manner directed by the undersigned stockholder.
-If not otherwise directed, this proxy will be voted FOR the election of the nominees, FOR the advisory say on pay vote and FOR the ratification of the independent registered certified public accounting firm.
+If not otherwise directed, this proxy will be voted FOR the election of the nominees, FOR the advisory say on pay vote, FOR the ratification of the independent registered public accounting firm and AGAINST the advisory shareholder proposal regarding the adoption of a shareholder "proxy access" by-law.

 To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method. []
+Please note that changes to the registered name(s) on the account may not be submitted via this method. [ ]